 As the world shifts away from fossil fuels, renewable generation can’t get us there alone.
 From transportation to the electric grid, energy storage, paired with abundant renewable energy sources, will prove an essential technology in reaching global decarbonization goals.

-Did you know that 50% of the nation’s greenhouse gas emissions are tied up in transportation and electricity generation?
+Did you know that 50% of the US’s greenhouse gas emissions result from transportation and electricity generation?
 To limit the worst impacts of climate change, experts tell us the fastest, most cost-effective pathway to decarbonize is through electrification.
 That is, replacing systems that combust fossil fuels with cleaner, electric-powered alternatives.

 Two landmark pieces of California legislation further support demand for decarbonization through electrification:

 - Senate Bill (SB) 100 sets targets for the golden state to strip 100% of carbon emissions from electricity generation by 2045.